Alternatives to controlled burning on Marsden Moor

 Other upland sites burn, why not here?

 The moors around Marsden and across the South Pennines are especially dry and degraded due to years of acid rain damage during the industrial revolution.
 This means the peat on these moors is very vulnerable, with much of it exposed.
-Burning these areas would cause even further damage, and release carbon into the atmosphere.
+Burning these areas would cause even further damage.

 What else are you doing to stop fires?